lipiji/AIStartups/README.md

 - Heuritech http://www2.heuritech.com/ ， 数据抽取和结构化。

+- Jukedeck : https://www.jukedeck.com/ , Use artificial intelligence to revolutionise the way people and companies make and consume music.

 #### ChatBot

 - Conversable , http://conversable.com/ , Conversational Intelligence is about giving end users what they want.